sxdjt/bignumber-card-continued/README.md

 This project maintains the original functionality while incorporating bug fixes and community-requested features.
 The original authors deserve full credit for the excellent foundation they created.

+## Migrating to the Continued version

+The Continued version is 100% compatible with existing bignumber-card configurations.
+You should not have to change anything.

+1. Install the Continued version card
+2. Uninstall the original version
+3. Hard-refresh your browser
+4. Check that everything is working
+5. If not, please submit a [bug report](https://github.com/sxdjt/bignumber-card-continued/issues)

 ## What's Changed

 See [CHANGELOG.md](CHANGELOG.md) for detailed version history.